ab03c/Industrial-Analytics-Learning-Companion-/README.md

 How it should guide students step-by-step
-How it should tailor KPIs, domains, functions, and SQL queries How to adjust responses based on skill level and explain reasoning (These instructions are provided in the Phase-2 folder.)
+How it should tailor KPIs, domains, functions, and SQL queries How to adjust responses based on skill level and explain reasoning (These instructions are provided in the Final folder.)

 3. Add a list of conversation starters that reflect common student queries.
 These starters help orient first-time users and expose them to different functions and domains.